Helen Neilson

 Student cello events on the London Cello Society website

-Previous teaching activities
+Previous teaching activities include

 From 2001 to 2008, Helen taught at Southwark Centre for Young Musicians which is a vibrant musical training ground for young instrumentalists in South East London.
 They participate in instrumental lessons, string ensemble, and a variety of other lessons including African drumming and gospel choir.
 The centre encourages all students to become confident in improvisation and creative musicianship skills right from the start.
 STAX CYM recently won an award as the best independent music centre in the UK.
 Helen's students from here have been awarded places to continue their studies at the Guildhall and Royal College of Music junior departments.